 Pets have a special power of making our lives better.
 They lighten our mood and give us a boost of energy at the end of a long day.
 They greet us each morning with a wagging tail and a “feed me” nudge.
 Pets are part of our holiday cards and social media feeds.

-We may like to spoil our pets with special treats and the occasional dog sweater, but pets make our lives better, too:
+We may like to spoil our pets with special treats and the occasional dog sweater, but pets make our lives better and spoil us too:

-Studies show people who own dogs are likely to get more exercise.
+Studies show people who own dogs are more likely to perform some form of exercise.
 Anyone who’s ever had a Labrador retriever puppy knows this is true.
 Morning and evening walks are a must, especially for younger dogs with lots of energy to burn, trips to the dog park will get you up and out of the house.
-Having a dog to walk means you’re getting in extra steps too.
+Having a dog to walk means you’re getting in those extra steps too.

 There’s a reason colleges bring dogs to campus during final exams – animals have a calming effect.
 A recent article in The Wall Street Journal pointed to studies that show “interacting with a dog can improve a person’s mood.
-Stroking a dog results in a surge of oxytocin and endorphins – hormones that promote bonding and feelings of well-being.”
+Stroking a dog results in a surge of Oxycontin and endorphins – hormones that promote bonding and feelings of well-being.”
 Have you ever been having a bad day and decided to go to the local shelter to see those furry friends?
 This is why!

 No matter if you left the house in a grumpy mood or skipped your dog’s morning walk because it was raining, your four-legged friend loves you anyway.
 Pets can overlook a harsh word or a bad attitude.
 They love us at our worst and remind us that we too can look for the best in everyone.

 You love your pets, and the staff at Stuhr Funeral Home loves theirs, too.
 They understand that pets often become part of the family.
-That’s why they proudly partner with Pet Rest Cremation Service to provide pet loss care to the Lowcountry community.
-No matter who you’ve lost, the team at Stuhr is dedicated to providing the best and most professional services possible during times of grieving and healing.
+That’s why they proudly partner with Pet Rest Cremation Service to provide pet loss care to the Lowcountry funeral home community.
+No matter who you’ve lost, the team at Stuhr’s is dedicated to planning a service with the best and most professional private cremation possible during times of grieving and healing.